selimslab/selimslab.github.io/_NOTES/arts/philosophy/still-vs-running-water.md

 Still water is not clean nor healthy

-Not changing your lifei is like becoming still water
+Not changing your life is like becoming still water